GerBreOwn/gsb-wx.me/content/weather-today/temperature-today.md

 type: page
 ---

 This page will show the current temperature for today at my location as of.

-It will have a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.
+It has a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.

-Below this will be a **line chart** showing the above values by the hour of the day.
+Below this is a **line chart** showing the above values by the hour of the day.

+Please wait while the charts are loading.

 {{<include-html "/static/Today_temp.html">}}